googleapis/synthtool/synthtool/gcp/templates/node_library/.github/ISSUE_TEMPLATE/bug_report.md

   - Search or ask on StackOverflow (engineers monitor these tags): http://stackoverflow.com/questions/tagged/google-cloud-platform+node.js

 3) Do you have a support contract?
-If you have a support contract with Google, please create an issue in the [support console](https://cloud.google.com/support/) instead of filing on GitHub.
-This will ensure a timely response.
+Please create an issue in the [support console](https://cloud.google.com/support/) to ensure a timely response.

 If the support paths suggested above still do not result in a resolution, please provide the following details.